1. Getting Started

 - The generated link has an expiry time (configurable via environment variable or App Settings).

 - Use these links to get feedback before publishing.
+Preview links are automatically cleaned up when the entry is deleted or archived, or when they expire.

 Duplicating Entries